Here’s How Successful People Organize Their Computer Desktops

 Use a simple, neutral background image

 As fun as it may seem to feature photos of your family, pets, or favorite vacation spots, McCorry suggests using a simple, neutral-colored background image to keep your desktop design clean and clutter-free.
 Avoid background images popping with bright colors and loads of pictures—such as collages, as they can look crowded and distract from the important file and application icons you keep on your desktop.
 What’s more, Anderson recommends using a blue background image of some sort, as the color blue is known to boosts productivity.
-Here are more color psychology tips to get the vibe right in every room.

 Decide what’s important, and delete the rest

 Your desktop is a great place to feature applications and documents that you use frequently, but there simply isn’t enough space to keep everything.
 Instead, Lorie Marrero suggests following her “ABCD” method, which prompts you to prioritize.
 The system involves assigning each item on your desktop a category: either “A,” “B,” “C,” or “D.” “A” items are things that you use almost every day—stuff like your internet browser, messaging applications, and documents you’re working on.
 These icons should be displayed on your desktop.
 “B” is designated for items you use frequently—maybe two or three times a week—but not every day.
 Marrero says some of these apps and documents can make it onto your desktop as well.
 “C” and “D” items, however, should stay far away from the desktop.
 These are programs and documents that you use either rarely or never at all, and don’t need to be stored in such a visible location.
-After getting your computer clean and organized, consider moving onto the rest of your house, with these 10 organization tips for every room in your home.
+After getting your computer clean and organized, consider moving onto the rest of your house, with these organization tips.

 Set up an automated system